EnterDAO/LandWorks-protocol/Whitepaper.md

 Metaverse land is an extremely potent new advertising and event space, that could be used for different purposes such as games, product launches/drops, parties and all kinds of virtual events, etc. Yet, Metaverse land is prohibitively expensive and lacks a shared economy model.

-LandWorks is here to changes that!
+LandWorks is here to change that!

 ## The Protocol